EliotKhachi/publicZk/202206110217/README.md

-# Deploy a Web Application Using Nginx
+# Nginx

-*NGINX*, pronounced as Engine-X, is a free and open-source web server software that is optimized for very high performance and stability using a non-threaded and event-driven architecture.
+*Nginx*, pronounced as Engine-X, is a free and open-source web server software that is optimized for very high performance and stability using a non-threaded and event-driven architecture.
 Review what web servers are here --> [202206110226](../202206110226) - What is a Web Server?

 Nginx has capabilities for...
 * Reverse proxying [202206110220](../202206110220) - Proxy vs Reverse Proxy.